Portuguese Air Force: Recent

 In the early 2019, the FAP received its first AW 119 Koala helicopters, acquired to replace the Alouette III in the training, SAR and wildfire fighting.
 In 2023, Sikorsky UH-60 Black Hawk helicopters were also acquired for the SAR and wildfire fighting roles.
 There are also plans to acquire armed helicopters to be used in the support of the Army and counter-insurgency aircraft to be used in the support of the Portuguese forces engaged in international peace enforcement operations.
 In 2023, the FAP received the first of its Embraer KC-390 jet-powered transport aircraft, which will gradually replace the C-130 aircraft.

 On 12 April 2024, FAP Chief of Staff General Cartaxo Alves announced plans to replace the F-16 with 28 Lockheed Martin F-35A aircraft by 2030, aligning with European allies' strategic efforts.
 However, the Ministry of National Defence clarified that there are no current plans to acquire the fifth-generation aircraft, as the Military Programming Law (LPM) approved in March 2023 prioritized other defense acquisitions.
-Despite this, Alves' statements indicate that Portugal is preparing to transition to the F-35 in the future.

-In March 2025 the Portuguese Defense Minister deemed a potential F-35 procurement unlikely because of recent changes in US foreign policy.
+Despite this, Alves' statements indicated that Portugal was preparing to transition to the F-35 in the future.
+In March 2025, this changed: the Portuguese Defense Minister deemed a potential F-35 procurement unlikely because of recent changes in US foreign policy.
+Eleven months later, the US ambassador to Portugal nevertheless pushed Portugal to order F-35s.

 In June 2024, the Portuguese Defense Minister Nuno Melo announced the prioritization of acquiring the A-29N Super Tucano, an advanced light attack and training aircraft from Embraer.
 Melo confirmed that the aircraft would be adapted by the Portuguese industry to operate within NATO standards, with €180.5 million allocated for this acquisition and several units ready for swift delivery upon contract finalization additionally Minister Nuno announced July 30 2025 Portugal would join the 6th gen European fighter program.